LiiaDulher/docker_project/Readme.md

 ````

 ### Important
+As time I used <b>+00 UTC</b>, because it is time Wikipedia gives in its data.
+Please take it into considaration, when looking at time in requests and reponses.<br>
+My client will tell you UTC time, when runned.
 It takes about 65 seconds for Cassandra node to start, so <i>run-cassandra-cluster.sh</i> will start node about <b>1 minute</b>.

 ### Usage